 On the Calendar

-10/01: National Homemade Cookie Day.
-Share your favorite cookie recipe or have your staff or supporters shares theirs.
+10/01: National Homemade Cookie Day or World Vegetarian Day.
+Share your favorite cookie or vegetarian recipes or have your staff or supporters shares theirs.

 10/05: Do Something Nice Day.
 Encourage your supporters to do something nice for someone else in your name.